Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/inscene-placed-networkobjects.md

 Dynamically Spawned | In-Scene Placed
 ------------------- | ---------------
-NetworkPrefab       | Scene (_When Loaded, the Scene's Handle_)
+NetworkPrefab       | Scene
-GlobalObjectIdHash  | GlobalObjectIdHash
+GlobalObjectIdHash  | Scene Handle (_When Loaded_) & GlobalObjectIdHash

 Once the `NetworkObject` is spawned, Netcode for GameObjects uses the `NetworkObjectId` to uniquely identify it for both types.
+An in-scene placed `NetworkObject` will still continue to be uniquely identified by the scene handle that it originated from and the GlobalObjectIdHash even if the in-scene placed `NetworkObject` is migrated to another additively loaded scene and originating scene is unloaded.

 <br />